-2. We will add a SINGLE CHOICE FIELD (radio button) and label it as “Choose a Payment Method“.
-This will serve as the option for our users to choose what payment method they prefer.
-You could user other fields, although we only want users to choose one type of payment method, so you can choose either a radio button or a dropdown.
+This will serve as the option for the users to choose what payment method they prefer.
+You could use other fields, although we only want users to choose one type of payment method, so you can choose either a radio button or a dropdown.

-3. We will then add two IFRAME EMBED WIDGETS where the PayPal Standard form and Purchase Order form will be embedded or loaded.
+- We will then add two Iframe Embed widgets where the payment forms PayPal Standard Form and Purchase Order Form will be embedded or loaded.

 We will leave the main form with that for now.

-2. The PURCHASE ORDER field is not integrated with any 3rd party payment services.
+The Purchase Order payment gateway is not integrated with any 3rd party payment services.
 This is usually used if you want your users to pay via wire transfer or deposit in your bank account.
-In my case, I’ve added a TEXT FIELD to instruct the users where to send the payments.
+You can use a Paragraph element to instruct the users where to send the payments.

-Now go back to the MAIN FORM set the links on each of the IFRAME EMBED WIDGETS respectively.
+Now go back to the main form set the URLs for each of the Iframe Embed widgets.

-We only want to display the payment form depending on the choice they made on the radio button.
-To do that, we will use the the SHOW / HIDE FIELD CONDITION.
+We only want to display the payment form depending on the choice the user made on the radio button.
+To do that, we will use the Show/Hide Field condition.
 If you need to dive deeper into this topic, here’s a guide on How to Show or Hide Fields Base on User’s Answer.

 You now have forms that allow you to have multiple payment options.

-IMPORTANT NOTE: Make sure to remove the SUBMIT button from your MAIN FORM, your users will basically submit the form either from the SECOND FORM or THIRD FORM instead.
+Make sure to remove the submit button from your main form.
+Your users will submit the entries from one of the payment forms.

 You can see how my main form works on this form link: https://www.jotform.com/213133454169958